-Foreign Ownership Restrictions - In November 2015, the government announced an easing of foreign investment restrictions, allowing 100% foreign ownership for most pay-TV network operators.
-In addition, India also raised the foreign direct investment cap for Indian news channels from 26% to 49%.
-However, foreign investments above 49% for news channels will continue to require government approval.
+Foreign Ownership Restrictions - Foreign Ownership Restrictions - In November 2015, the government announced an easing of foreign investment restrictions, allowing 100 percent foreign ownership for most pay-TV network operators.
+In addition, India also raised the foreign direct investment cap for Indian news channels from 26 percent to 49 percent.
+However, foreign investments above 49 percent for news channels will continue to require government approval.

 Taxes - India rolled out its new Goods and Services Tax (GST) on July 1, 2017.
-Goods and services that are subject to GST will be assessed on a four-tier structure: 5%, 12%, 18% and 28%, with different rates of GST applying to different parts of the film value chain.
-Cinema tickets priced at and below Rs.100 (\$1.55) will be subject to an 18% GST, while tickets priced above Rs.100 will be taxed at 28%.
+Goods and services that are subject to GST will be assessed on a four-tier structure: 5 percent, 12 percent, 18 percent and 28 percent, with different rates of GST applying to different parts of the film value chain.
+Cinema tickets priced at and below Rs.100 (\$1.55) will be subject to an 18 percent GST, while tickets priced above Rs.100 will be taxed at 28 percent.
 However, Local Body Taxes (LBT) collected by state governments have been left out of the GST, prompting state governments to tax entertainment over and above GST.
-Some states are proposing to introduce LBT at previous entertainment tax rates of 30-70%.
-These proposals would defeat the purpose of introducing a national GST subsuming all indirect taxes.
-This behavior poses a disincentive to muchneeded screen construction in the Indian market.
+In 2018, the states of Madhya Pradesh and Tamil Nadu introduced Local Body Entertainment Tax (LBET).
+LBET significantly increases the tax cost for exhibitors and also goes against the principle of "One Nation, One Tax" and the intent of the GST model, i.e. to remove a multiplicity of high taxes.
+India should subsume all taxes including LBET into the GST system.